Kid-Friendly Music Festivals in the Carolinas

 When: Thursday-Sunday, the last weekend of April

-Where: On a 75-acre farm in Pittsboro, North Carolina, a short drive from the triangle area.
+Where: On a 75-acre farm in Pittsboro, North Carolina, a short drive from the Triangle.

 Where: Black Mountain, nestled alongside Lake Eden beneath Mount Mitchell.

-Where: Union Grove, straight up I-77 North in Iredell County.
+Where: Union Grove, North Carolina located in Iredell County

 Cost: Single-day tickets $5-$15; weekend passes $20-$25; kids age 12 and under admitted free.

-Best for: The whole family, including grandma and grandpa, anyone who’d rather relax in a lawn chair than dab, and those seeking a history lesson.
+Best for: The whole family, including grandma and grandpa, and those seeking a history lesson.
 Established in 1924, the four-day fest centers on competitions that attract some of the best players in the region.

-Where: West Point on the Eno River at Durham City Park, Durham.
-Sixty-five artists perform on four stages.
+Where: West Point on the Eno River at Durham City Park, Durham, North Carolina

 Where: In the breezy hills of Floyd, Virginia.